Connemara, Galway, Ireland

 Places to Visit in Connemara

-While we were in Connemara we came across many interest attractions and places that we wanted to share with you.
-Such as the Connemara Heritage and History Centre found in Clifden.
-The Marconi Station where the Alcock and Brown landing site is also located.
-As well as the Clifden Castle and the Aughnanure Castle that are great places to explore.
+While in Connemara, we came across many exciting attractions and places we wanted to share with you, such as the Connemara Heritage and History Centre in Clifden.
+The Alcock and Brown landing site is also located at Marconi Station.
+Clifden Castle and Aughnanure Castle are also great places to explore.

 Connemara Heritage and History Centre

-You must check out this award-winning heritage centre that is situated just outside Clifden.
-Here you can explore the fascinating history of this beautiful part of Western Ireland.
-The centre offers lots for you to check out from ‘Connemara through the Ages’ presentation available in Irish and English.
-Guided tours are provided for groups where you’ll be taking through history and culture.
-A visit to the craft shop is a most that offer a huge variety of knitwear, jewellery, marble and much more.
-Also if you would like to relax and enjoy some food check out their restaurant located on site serving a range of teas, coffees and delicious cakes and scones.
+You must check out this award-winning heritage centre just outside Clifden.
+Here, you can explore the fascinating history of this beautiful part of Western Ireland.
+The centre offers lots to check out, from the ‘Connemara through the Ages’ presentation in Irish and English.
+Guided tours are provided for groups to take you through history and culture.
+A visit to the craft shop is a must, as it offers a vast variety of knitwear, jewellery, marble, and much more.
+Also, if you would like to relax and enjoy some food, check out their on-site restaurant, which serves a range of teas, coffees, and delicious cakes and scones.

 The Marconi Station

 Some background on this attraction ‘Guglielmo Marconi’ worked on wireless communications and transmission.
-He received a grant to build a second station after he had managed to transmit wireless messages from a station in Cornwall to Newfoundland in 1901.
-After much difficulty providing commercially viable communication he decided to move his station as far west as he could which led him to Clifden.
+He received a grant to build a second station after transmitting wireless messages from a station in Cornwall to Newfoundland in 1901.
+After much difficulty providing commercially viable communication, he decided to move his station as far west as possible, leading him to Clifden.

-This station was officially opened on the 17th of October 1907 where he began trying to commercially signal between Clifden and Glace Bay.
-The station was a huge condensed powerhouse with a huge aerial system.
+This station was officially opened on 17 October 1907 when he began trying to signal between Clifden and Glace Bay commercially.
+The station was a vast, condensed powerhouse with a substantial aerial system.
 That gave off sparks and could be heard from far away.
-Further down the line as newer technology advances were made, a better station was built in Wales.
-The Clifden building was then attached in July 1922 and was very damaged.
-Although today parts of the station remain, the Clifden and Connemara Heritage society have made plans to develop the site as a tourist attraction.
-It’s really worth visiting and exploring more of its history.
+Further down the line, as newer technological advances were made, a better station was built in Wales.
+The Clifden building was then attached in July 1922 and was significantly damaged.
+Although parts of the station remain today, the Clifden and Connemara Heritage Society have planned to develop the site as a tourist attraction.
+It’s worth visiting and exploring its history more.

 Connemara - Galway